Mount Curwood

-Mount Curwood, elevation 1,978 feet (603 m), in L'Anse Township, Baraga County, is the second highest point in the U.S. state of Michigan.
+Mount Curwood, elevation 1,978 ft, in L'Anse Township, Baraga County, is either the highest or second-highest natural point in the U.S. state of Michigan.
 Mount Curwood is a part of the Huron Mountains range.

-Named in honor of Michigan author James Oliver Curwood, Mount Curwood was long designated as Michigan's highest point until a survey in 1982 with modern technology determined that nearby Mount Arvon is actually 1979 ft high—one foot taller than Mount Curwood.
+Named in honor of Michigan author James Oliver Curwood, Mount Curwood was long designated as Michigan's highest point until a survey in 1982 with modern technology determined that nearby Mount Arvon was the highest point in Michigan at 1979 ft—one foot taller than Mount Curwood.

+More recent surveys of both peaks, taken in 2025, determined that Mount Curwood is instead 0.4 ft higher than Mount Arvon.